 Trevor Connor 00:50

-I want to I want to go to the hall lucky household so and I can see you yelling at your kids are playing on their phone at dinner and be like
+I want to, I want to go to the Holicky household so I can see you yelling at your kids for playing on their phone at dinner and be like “haha!”.

-yeah, and real quick.
-Can I point out that this morning for breakfast Grant had toast with almond bread.
-Yeah, I’ve toast with toast.
-Yeah, it was a toast sandwich.
-I think I’m picturing this as a piece of toast a piece of raw bread and another piece of toast.
-Yeah, I’m
+Yeah, it was a toast sandwich, I think, I’m picturing this as a piece of toast, a piece of raw bread, and another piece of toast.

 Grant Holicky 01:10

-Yeah, that is truly about as on a paleo as you can possibly get.
+Yeah, that is truly about as un-paleo as you can possibly get.

 Grant Holicky 01:18

 I tend to do that.
-They sit there in the morning.
-I try to think of what would be paleo and then I go the opposite.
+I sit there in the morning and I try to think of what would be paleo and then I go the opposite directions.

 Trevor Connor 01:25

-Like some gluten spread to just put on top of the toast
+If you could get like some gluten spread to just put on top of the toast?

 Grant Holicky 01:30

-what it’s like that that Seinfeld episode where he orders Chinese food and goes extra MSG that’s
+What – it’s like that that Seinfeld episode where he orders Chinese food and goes “extra MSG” – that’s me, “put some gluten on that?”

 Trevor Connor 01:42

-I don’t even know how you would make that I actually want to know like if you could separate gluten and turn it into a paste what we have with tasty
+I don’t even know how you would make that.
+I actually want to know like if you could separate gluten and turn it into a paste what we have with taste like.

 Rob Pickels 01:50